 02 of 05

-All captive pet birds need some form of socialization in order to thrive in human homes, and for many species, that comes with forming a special bond with their human caretakers.
+All captive pet birds need some form of socialization to thrive in human homes, and for many species, that comes with forming a special bond with their human caretakers.
 Finches, however, prefer to do things a little bit differently.
 While there are exceptions to the rule, in general, finches largely prefer the company of other finches to that of a human companion.
 For this reason, it is normally recommended that they are kept in pairs or small flocks, as opposed to being kept singly.
 Birds who are kept alone with no means of companionship often become unhealthy and mentally and emotionally unstable.

 03 of 05